 Click here to learn more about CHFT Diversity Scholarship.

 In 1974, a group of non-profit housing co-operatives set up a small organization to promote the development of new co-ops and to provide the education and assistance needed by the growing co-operative housing sector.

 Today, the Co-operative Housing Federation of Toronto (CHFT) is a member-supported organization representing more than 45,000 people living in more than 160 non-profit housing co-operatives located in Toronto and York Region.

 Click here to learn more about CHFT.

 The CHFT Charitable Fund continues to develop and provide innovative and helpful programs.
-The funds has assisted hundreds of co-op members through our various programs.
+The funds have assisted hundreds of co-operative members through our various programs.

 In 2004, the Co-operative Housing Federation of Toronto launched the CHFT Diversity Scholarship Program.
 The program is for people living in CHFT member housing co-ops.

 Housing co-ops are in every neighbourhood in the city.
 A co-op can be a medium size apt building or townhomes.
 People who live in co-ops come from every walk of life.